Stuycs-K/project03-final-10-watkinsg-velazquezi/DEVLOG.md

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.

+### 2024-01-09 - Brief description
+Expanded description including how much time was spent on task.

+### 2024-01-10 - Brief description
+Expanded description including how much time was spent on task.

+### 2024-01-11 - Brief description
+Expanded description including how much time was spent on task.

+### 2024-01-12 - Brief description
+Expanded description including how much time was spent on task.

 ## Israel Velazquez

 ### 2024-01-03 - worked on readme / proposal